galaxysd/GalaxyCodeBases/README.md

 # Rebuild all CSS and JS.
 npm run build

-# Rebuild and minify all CSS and JS.
-npm run dist

 # Bump the version, commit the dist/, and release on NPM.
 npm version [ major | minor | patch ]
 ```